-(1406-1407); Sir William Whorne, Lord Mayor of London in 1487; Brother William Horne (d.
-1540), one of the "Carthusian Martyrs"; and Robert...
 Another 48 words (3 lines of text) are included under the topic Early Athorne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Athorne family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Athorne family emigrate to North America: Henry Horne, who came to Virginia in 1623; John Horne, who arrived in Massachusetts in 1630 with the "Winthrop Fleet," Ben Horne, who came to Virginia in 1651.